-The 5G system supports various features to accommodate a wide range of use cases.
+The 5G system, including IMS network, supports various features to accommodate a wide range of use cases.
 The increased number of features is characterized by flexibility and programmability, such as diverse mobility management.
 This increase may lead to operational challenges, further introducing complexity in system management and possibly causing delays in identifying the root causes during network failures.

 A 6G system is expected to improve resilience by reducing operational workloads on the network and enabling faster recovery during network failures by reducing complexity compared to the 5G system.
 In reducing complexity, it is necessary to consider essential requirements for mobile communication from users.
 By prioritizing data session services, an enhanced user experience can be provided to customers.